How to comply with GDPR? [10 steps checklist]

 2. Define response team responsibilities, including IT, HR, communications, and other departments.

-3. Ensure regular training so your response team members always understands their roles and are prepared.
+3. Ensure regular training so your response team members always understand their roles and are prepared.

 4. Adopt detection technologies, such as data-centric solutions and intrusion detection systems.